elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/functions.md

 ---

-### Describe the basic structure of a JavaScript function declaration?
+### Can you describe the basic structure of a JavaScript function declaration?

 <details>
   <summary><strong>View Answer:</strong></summary>